 There were vomitorium in the Colosseum but that may not be what you think it is.
 It is often mistaken that vomitoriums were used by Romans in this time in their homes for binging and purging.
 You know, for when you finish your meal and can’t wait to have more so you vomit and head back to the dinner table.
 Yuck.
 These types of vomitoriums didn’t actually exist at this time.
 The vomitoriums in the Colosseum were much different.
 The word was used to name the passageways that led people to their seats.
 Nothing to do with puke at all!
 That being said, I’m sure the games caused some vomiting now and then, there just wasn’t a specific place to do it.

-Like I said, I learned all of this information, and more, during my VIP Caesar’s Palace Tour with Colosseum & Roman Forum with Walks of Italy.
+Like I said, I learned all of this information, and more, during my VIP Caesar’s Palace Tour with Colosseum & Roman Forum with Walks of Italy while I was in Rome.
 We got to walk into the home of Rome’s first Emperor, Augustus Caesar (nephew of Julius Caesar) where, previously, only archeologists and historians were allowed to go.
 If that doesn’t tickle your fancy, then you’re weird and we can’t be friends.
 Kidding!
 There are lots of other tours offered by Walks of Italy.
 Get out of the city on a day trip, walk where the gladiators walked, or take a break from all the death and enjoy a pasta cooking class.

 Do you know any interesting facts about the Colosseum or the gladiators?
 I’d love to hear them… let me know!